-I came across this in the same way I do most systems I review on this blog, via a spammy email some affiliate sent me about making easy money online.
+I came across this in the same way I do most systems I review on this blog.
+Someone sent me a random email about making easy money online.

 It’s “easy” according to the spokesperson.
 I say spokesperson because this person, even though he calls himself Greg Thomas, is probably just an alias.

 Anyways, the video goes round and round in circles, talking about how much money you’ll make on autopilot.
 At no point does it actually explain what you get after buying or what you will be doing to make that cash.

 So it pretty much focusses on the “get rich quick” claims more than anything else.